feature23/syncerbell/README.md

 Syncerbell is built around the concept of "entities" that need to be synchronized.
 An entity is an abstract concept that represents a piece of data that needs to be kept in sync with a remote service or database.
-This could be a database record, a file, or any other piece of data that needs to be synchronized.
+This could be a database table, a file, or any other piece of data that needs to be synchronized.
 It could even be an entire database, or a collection of entities that need to be synchronized together.
+Entities should generally be at least a "relation" of multiple records of data, such as a database table, and not an individual record or row.
+Tracking the full synchronization state of individual rows of data may cause performance concerns.

 Syncerbell is not aware of any external concerns like HTTP requests, your app's database, or any other external service.
 It is designed to just